envur/Worganizer-Vocabulary-Spreadsheet-Generator/README.md

 ## Usage

-I will update this when the software becomes truly functional, for now, you can play with the users CRUD on the back-end at http://localhost:8080/docs.
+I will update this when the software becomes truly functional, for now, you can only play with the users CRUD on the back-end at http://localhost:8080/docs.

 ## Contributing